|

 Khentkawes, daughter of

-to do with a triumph of Heliopolitan theology.
-A later story based on
+have to do with a triumph of Heliopolitan theology.
+A later story based

-historical events describes circumstances of birth of three first kings
+on historical events describes circumstances of birth of three first

-of the Dynasty V. They were supposed to be sons of the god Re from a
+kings of the Dynasty V. They were supposed to be sons of the god Re from

 wife of